 Final day.
 9th September – Through to the final

-In the end Somerset pushed over their wall.
-Worcestershire resisted in phases, and at times raised the level of anxiety in Somerset supporters’ minds to a higher level than is comfortable.
+In the end, on the final day, Somerset pushed over their wall.
+Worcestershire resisted in phases, and at times raised the level of anxiety in Somerset supporters’ minds more than is comfortable.
 At one point the Worcestershire batsmen made a dash for the line, but throughout the innings no partnership lasted long enough to apply the persistent pressure to Somerset necessary to force a win.
-In the end, the Somerset bowling proved too strong for the Worcestershire batsmen on a pitch on which each innings total was lower than the one before.
+At the crunch, the Somerset bowling proved too strong for the Worcestershire batsmen on a pitch on which each innings total was lower than the one before.
 It was a day of greater tension than the end result or the cold facts of the result portray.
-Throughout the final day Worcestershire were under greater pressure than Somerset, but only at the very end was the task beyond them.
-Until then, however regularly Somerset took wickets, Worcestershire’s target was never beyond the range of an exceptional innings or a determined partnership.
+Throughout the final day Worcestershire were under the greater pressure, but only at the very end did the task seem beyond them.
+Until then, however regularly Somerset took wickets, Worcestershire’s target always seemed within range of an exceptional innings or a determined partnership.

 In modern terms this was a low-scoring match.
 Only Somerset’s first innings 251 exceeded 200.
 Unusually, in a time when Championship innings are often played at between three and a half and four runs an over this match was played out at under three.
 For long stretches of play, particularly at the start of an innings, the scoring rate was below two.
 In Somerset’s second innings, Worcestershire’s Ed Barnard bowled 17 overs for 25 runs.
 In Worcestershire’s second innings, Somerset’s Josh Davey bowled 14 overs and two balls for 16 runs.
-In such a match tension is long drawn out.
-It builds slowly and gradually increases in intensity.
+In such a match the tension is incessant.
+It builds slowly, gradually increases in intensity and bites at every twist and turn in the play.
 For Somerset supporters on the final day the fall of a wicket would bring some relief, but each time a new partnership formed the tension would grow again as the seeds of a potential Worcestershire victory were sown and re-sown.
 The cricket was over in half a day.
-It seemed so much longer than that.
-Cricket of this ilk elongates time, doubly so when on the outcome of the match depends qualification for a Lord’s final which will determine the eventual outcome of the competition.
+It seemed much longer.
+Cricket of this ilk elongates time, doubly so when on the outcome of the match depends qualification for a Lord’s final which will determine the outcome of the competition.

-The match was close enough for there to be hope for the supporters of both sides when the day began.
-Haynes steered Overton confidently behind square on the off side for four in the first over of the day and cut Gregory square for another four.
+The match was close enough for there to be hope for the supporters of both sides when the final day began.
+Haynes steered Overton confidently, square on the off side, for four in the first over and cut Gregory square for another four.
 Against that the bowling continually tested the batsmen, kept them on the defensive, kept runs at a premium and appeals and gasps from the slip cordon were in plentiful supply.
 The slips repeatedly applauded with more enthusiasm than is the case on days when the ball does little.
-A maiden from Overton to Fell was particularly problematic for the batsman, there were two huge lbw appeals, and an edge off Gregory did not defeat third slip by much.
+A maiden from Overton to Fell was particularly problematic for the batsman with two huge lbw appeals.
+An edge off Gregory did not defeat third slip by much.
 Then, with the day setting itself up nicely, the umpires took the players off for bad light, rather as if a theatre director had suddenly decided to remove the actors from the stage just as the main plot line had been established.
-Fortunately for the players and supporters of both sides the delay was short, for an impending victory for Yorkshire in their group would mean neither county reached Lord’s if the match ended in a draw.
+Fortunately for the players and supporters of both sides the delay was short, for an impending victory for Yorkshire in their group would mean neither county would reach Lord’s if the match ended in a draw.

-The break seemed to do Somerset more good than Worcestershire.
-With the first ball after the resumption Gregory defeated Haynes’ defensive stroke, the second took the edge but the ball ran safely to the third man boundary for four.
+The break did more for Somerset than it did for Worcestershire.
+With the first ball after the resumption Gregory defeated Haynes’ defensive stroke, with the second he took the edge, but the ball ran safely to the third man boundary for four.
 I sent a text to someone unable to follow the score.
 “71 for 2.
 174 more to win.”
 Back came the response, “Moment of truth.”
 In his next over Gregory rose to the moment.
 He angled a ball in towards Fell’s off stump.
 Fell, who had not looked confident since the outset, played a hesitant defensive stroke and was hit squarely on the pad.
 This time there was no gainsaying the appeal and Worcestershire were 72 for 3.
 Fell 20.
 Gregory had taken the first three wickets of the innings.
 The sigh of relief from the occupant of the author’s armchair in the lee of the Blackdowns was audible.

 And then the pattern repeated itself.
 Miserly bowling, intense batting, overs passing, total growing slowly, tension rising.
-D’Oliveira though began positively enough, which did not help the Somerset nerves, for all the while the thought of what one substantial innings could do to the Worcestershire target worried away at the back of the mind.
+D’Oliveira began positively enough, which did not help the Somerset nerves, for all the while the thought of what one substantial innings could do to the Worcestershire target worried away at the back of the mind.
 A pair of on drives off Gregory were both pulled back inside the boundary, but four more runs had been added to the total.
 Four more when Haynes drove Overton through extra cover.
 When Gregory bowled a piercing yorker to Haynes he dug it out perfectly and it ran away to third man for a single.
 Off the next ball D’Oliveira cut to wide third man, third man ran to intercept, dived but could not prevent the camera capturing the ball crossing the rope just ahead of his hands.
 90 for 3 the score.
 Just 18 runs since the fall of the third wicket and the batsmen were struggling as much as they were scoring, but a calculation revealed the runs to win number had fallen to 155.
 155 with seven wickets standing does not sound very many if you support the fielding side and the pit of the stomach reacted accordingly.
-I imagine to Worcestershire supporters, 155 seemed a somewhat larger number with similar consequences for the pits of their stomachs.
+For Worcestershire supporters no doubt, 155 seemed a rather larger number with similar impact on the pits of their stomachs.

-Wessels joined D’Oliveira and the gruelling struggle for supremacy contiued.
+Wessels joined D’Oliveira and the gruelling struggle for supremacy continued.
 D’Oliveira’s innings, after his bright start, exemplified the nature of the cricket.
 After 16 balls his score stood at 13.
 After 42 balls it stood at 16.
-At the end of the 49th over eight runs had been scored since the fall of the fourth wicket at the end of the 43rd.
+At the end of the 49th over eight runs had been scored since the fall of the fourth wicket at the beginning of the 43rd.
 At the start of the 50th over, with the score on 104 for 4, Wessels targeted the serially accurate Davey.
 Davey’s first ball he drove straight for four.
 The second was short, straight, just outside off stump.
-Wessels, out of position, with the ball lifting towards his armpit, pulled, tightened in the stroke and the ball flew to Byrom at square leg.
+Wessels, out of position, with the ball lifting towards his armpit, pulled, tightened in the stroke and the ball flew to Byrom at midwicket.
 I sent a score update by text, “Worcestershire 108 for 5.
 Wessels gone.
 137 needed.”
 “Still feels uncomfortable when you say 137 needed,” the reply.
 And it did, although a cold, hard look at the scores in retrospect suggests that the feeling defied logic.
-But where cricket is concerned, when the game is in the balance, and so much hangs on it, supporter’s feelings take no account of logic.
+But where cricket is concerned, when the game is in the balance, and so much hangs on the outcome, supporters’ feelings ignore logic.